Enhanced sampling methods for molecular dynamics simulations: Useful notions and notations

-\hypertarget{ref:Adaptive} {\paragraph{Adaptive method}} A simulation algorithm whose parameters are adjusted (``adapted'') along the simulation time based on the history of the simulation $(\vx_s, \vp_s), s\in [0, t]$.
+All enhanced sampling methods have parameters, whose value can often be improved based on information from a simulation.
+This process can be repeated, leading to an iterative form of the algorithm.
+In some cases, this iteration can be built into the dynamics itself, so that parameters are updated (adapted) on the fly during the simulation.
+It is then called adaptive.
 This can take the form of a time-dependent bias potential $U^\mathrm{bias}_t(\vx)$ or force $\vF^\mathrm{bias}_t(\vx)$, or branching decisions to stop or launch simulation instances.
-See Sections~\ref{sec:AdaptiveBiasSimulations} or \ref{sec:seeding}.

-\hypertarget{ref:FEP} {\paragraph{Free energy perturbation - FEP}} In free energy perturbation, one considers a simulation at equilibrium with respect to potential energy $U_\A$.
-Instantaneously switching to a different potential energy $U_\B$ (without any relaxation), one obtains a ``comparison energy'', the difference in energy between the two states for each configuration~$\vx$, $\Delta U_{\A\B}(\vx) = U_\B(\vx) - U_\A(\vx)$.